sourcegraph/about/handbook/engineering/hiring/software-engineer-coding-exercise.md

 If we device to move forward, we will schedule interviews with team members.

+## Kubernetes exercise

+We designed this exercise to measure your skills at integrating build and deployment workflows into a development lifecycle.

+- You will choose a two hour timeframe to independently work on the exercise.
+You can choose any day and time that works for you; there are no scheduling constraints.
+- At your chosen date and time, we will send you detailed instructions.
+You will be building a simple pipeline to build and deploy a set of Go services.
+- You should have a recent version of Go (≥ 1.13) installed on your computer.
+- You should have a simple Kubernetes local cluster ([kind](https://kind.sigs.k8s.io/), [k3d](https://github.com/rancher/k3d), [minikube](https://minikube.sigs.k8s.io/docs/start/))
+- You can look up documentation on the internet while you are coding.
+- After two hours, you will email us your solution as a zip file and we will get back to you on next steps within 2 business days.

+If we decide to move forward, we will schedule a 30-minute followup call to discuss your code.

 ## FAQ

 ### Why do you do a coding exercise?